hwgilbert16/scholarsome/README.md

 Implemented features include:

 - Create your own study sets ✅
+- Import sets from Anki and Quizlet ✅
 - Study flashcards in either traditional or progressive mode ✅
 - Use quizzes to test yourself ✅
-- Import created sets from Quizlet ✅
 - Edit your sets on the fly ✅
 - Make sets private if studying with others ✅